Innocent-Alive/Magic-Name/README.md

     colors to the text which makes the program more attractive.

-◽ You can use this program to surprise someone by the ASCII artworks where, ( and ) 👉 adds the upper and lower borders a-z 👉 alphabets of english are coded in ASCII artistic letters ! 👉 stands for a artwork of rose
+◽ You can use this program to surprise someone by the ASCII artworks where, "( and )" 👉 adds the upper and lower borders
-@ 👉 stands for a artwork of heart made using the @ symbol itself
+"a-z" 👉 alphabets of english are coded in ASCII artistic letters "!" 👉 stands for a artwork of rose
- # 👉 stands for wishing birthday
+"@" 👉 stands for a artwork of heart made using the @ symbol itself "#" 👉 stands for wishing birthday
-$ 👉 stands for a smiley
+"$" 👉 stands for a smiley
-% 👉 stands for a artwork saying I Love You
+"%" 👉 stands for a artwork saying I Love You
-& 👉 stands for artwork of Heart made using the word love ^ 👉 stands for a some secret message for your haters
+"&" 👉 stands for artwork of Heart made using the word love "^" 👉 stands for a some secret message for your haters

 ◽ You need to install two module of Python in order to execute the program in your machine they are,
     1. fontstyle: